sunwww168/IDME/readme.txt

 ca-astroph<br>

 # Output
-The scores of DCDME algorithm on each dynamic network, which are written to the 'result_score_LFR.xlsx' file.
-Community information can be obtained from object 'comm_va'.
+The rank list of IDME algorithm on each network, which are written to the './datasets/+pt+/data/+pt+.txt' file.

 Instructions for using DCDME code:

-1.Install networkx and scikit-learn python libraries before running the script.
+1.Install networkx  python libraries before running the script.

-2.Place the script inside the dataset folder.
-The folder should have edge files and community files corresponding to the number of snapshots.

-3.The dateset directory should contain the 'files.txt' file, which contains the directory to execute.

-4.Two files, 'edgeslist.txt' and 'commlist.txt', should be included in each directory to be executed, which respectively contain the information of each dynamic network and the corresponding groundtruth community.

-5.Run the script like any ususal python script after following steps 1-4.
-Unzip datasets.zip to the current directory
+2.Unzip datasets.zip to the current directory.

+5.Run the python file IDME.py.